Our summer camp is back with programs for K-12!

 Any questions please contact our Executive Director, Ms. Linda: Harris, 724-228-0260, or firstname.lastname@example.org.

-Each summer we have an eight week long, all day summer camp for children to participate in educational opportunities, learn to be socially engaged, receive nutritious meals AND have fun!
+Camp Challenge is an all day summer camp for children to participate in educational opportunities, learn to be socially engaged, receive nutritious meals, and have fun!

 Students receive help on homework assignments and access to educational, sport and recreational programs.
 A six-week Track and Field Program was one of our big successes: Two-time Olympic Gold Medalist and former University of Pittsburgh Running Back, Roger Kingdom states, "If you can reach these young kids and get them inspired, it gives them an alternative to being led by the wrong crowd."Kingdom, who is now head track and field coach at California University of Pennsylvania, hosted the introduction of the LeMoyne Community Center's six-week track and field program, taught by volunteers.

 "These kids showing up here are our future.
 We have to take care of them or we don't have a future."